 “What’s the biggest expense we should expect with transforming your retirement?”

-Mind Mapping is a great multi-purpose tool that can help with various aspects of transforming your retirement.
+Mind Mapping is a great multi-purpose tool that can help with various aspects of transforming your years after 50.
 I first became familiar with it when Tony Buzan, the creator of modern mind mapping, published Use Both Sides of Your Brain in 1976.
 I have used it sporadically ever since then.

 Perhaps you are not familiar with mind mapping.
 Tony Buzan describes it as a two-dimensional technique that uses imagery, drawings and color to gather information and associations around a specific topic.
 The image in this post is an example.
 Mind mapping allows us to visualize tasks or ideas that relate to one another and to organize them.
 The technique taps into both the left and right sides of our brains, which makes it very powerful.